zzzprojects/EntityFramework-Extensions/docs/pages/site/pricing.md

 ---
 ## FAQ

-### Which payment alternative method are accepted?
+### Which payment alternative methods are accepted?
 We accept `PayPal`, `Cheque` and `Wire Transfer`.

-We **DO NOT** accept bitcoin  and credit card.
+We **DO NOT** accept bitcoins and credit cards.

 Please contact us for more information.

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>

-### Do you accept reseller?
+### Do you accept resellers?
 Yes contact us if you are a reseller or seeking for a reseller.

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>

 ### What `2-4` developer seats mean?
-It mean that you can use the license with up 4 developers inside your team.
+It mean that you can use the license with up to 4 developers inside your team.

 The `5-9` developer seats mean you can use the license with up 9 developers.

 You only pay for developer seats.
-You can use our library with an unlimited amount of application, environment, server, and client machine.
+You can use our library with an unlimited amount of applications, environments, servers, and client machines.

 ### I need more than `19 seats`, what can I do?
 Please contact us with the number of seats required.
-We offer some additional great discount or enterprise license.
+We offer some additional discounts or enterprise licenses.

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>

 ### Is the license perpetual?
-The product comes with a one year of support & upgrade but the license is perpetual (indefinitely use).
-So you are not forced to renew every year or renew at all.
+The product comes with one year of support & upgrades but the license is perpetual (indefinitely useable).
+So you are not obligated to renew every year or renew at all.

-Renewing come with a lot of benefits such as a 25%/35%/50% discount on purchase price, discounted or free product, etc.
+Renewing comes with a lot of benefits such as a 25%/35%/50% discount on purchased price, discounted or free products, etc.

-### Why this library is not free and open source?
+### Why isn't this library free and open source?
 `ZZZ Projects` mission is focused on adding value to the `.NET Community` and supporting a lot of `free and open source` libraries.

 However, this mission cannot be successful without being able to pay our developers for the time they pass to support & develop features for free and paid libraries.